Article 1

 Spark Distributed Environment Setup

-Step-by-step Apache Spark distributed computing environment setup, covering download and extract, environment variable configuration, slaves/spark-env.sh core config adjustments, and complete multi-node cluster distribution and startup.
+Step-by-step Apache Spark distributed computing environment setup, covering download and extract, environment variable configuration, slaves/spark-env.

 Article 94